 CI Direct Investing High Interest Savings Account

-In addition to its ETF portfolios, the company also offers a high interest savings account (HISA) you can open online within minutes.
+In addition to its investment portfolios, the company also offers a high interest savings account (HISA) you can open online within minutes.

 A savings account is great for holding your emergency funds and for saving towards short-term financial goals, such as a home downpayment, wedding, car purchase, etc.